Ansible Automation Workshops¶

 - Knowledge on how to run docker containers

 - It’s helpful if you have some knowledge or familiarity with how F5 protects and manages the security and performance of applications (though no configuration knowledge is required).

 - An AWS account and the knowledge to operate it

 - Ability to spin up resources in AWS (w.r.t. cost, access etc.).

 Filing Issues and Getting Help¶

-If you come across a bug or other issue when using this project use GitHub Issues to submit an issue for our team.
-You can also see the current known issues on that page, which are tagged with a purple Known Issue label.
+If you come across a bug or other issue when using this project use GitHub Issues to submit an issue.
+You can also see the current known issues on that page, which are tagged with a orange “f5-workshop” label.

 License and Warranty¶